arvhol/spending-calc/README.md

 # spending-calc
 Calculates my total income and expense and prints it into a excel sheets.
+Skandiabanken provides an xlsx file with all the transactions in a choosen timespan and that file is what I used to model this program.

 Takes two arguments
 First is a other income/expenses integer
-Second is an xlsx file with all the transactions for the month
+Second is an xlsx file with all the transactions for the month.

 ------ File.xlsx example --------
   A     B         C